patience4711/ESP32-read-APS-inverters/README.md

 ## changelog ##
+version ESP32-ECU_V1_3:
+* improved inverter throttling (works for YC600 and DS3)
+* added an inverter query command via console
+* added a mosquitto intopic based on chipId
+* Throttling is possible via http request or mosquitto

 version ESP32-ECU_V1_2:
-* added options to throttle ineverter (tested on YC600 and DS3)
+* added options to throttle inverter (tested on YC600 and DS3)

 version ESP32-ECU_V1_1:
 * adapted to a modern ArduinoIDE(2.3.4) and board definitions(2.0.18 arduino5)